VioletsOleander/vault-vanilla/logs/Personal Record.md

     FlashAttention-2:
     (1) tweak the algorithm, reducing the non-mamul op: remove the rescale of softmax weights in each inner loop, only do it in the end of inner loop
     (2) parallize in thread blocks to improve occupancy: exchange the inner loop and outerloop,  which makes each iteration in outerloop independent of each other, therefore parallelize them by assigning $\mathbf {O}$ blocks to thread blocks
-    (3) distribute the work between warps to reduce shared memory communication: divide $\mathbf Q$ block to warps and keep $\mathbf {K, V}$ blocks intact, the idea is similar to exchanging outer loop and inner loop, whichi makes the $\mathbf O$ blocks the warp responsible for be independent of each other, thus primarily reducing the shared memory reads/writes for the final accumlation
+    (3) distribute the work between warps to reduce shared memory communication: divide $\mathbf Q$ block to warps and keep $\mathbf {K, V}$ blocks intact, the idea is similar to exchanging outer loop and inner loop, which makes the $\mathbf O$ blocks the warp responsible for be independent of each other, thus primarily reducing the shared memory reads/writes for the final accumlation
     FlashAttention-2 also uses thread blocks to load KV cache in parallel for iterative decoding

 \[Book\]